Amar Singh Chaudhary

+He is contesting the 2024 general election as the ASP(K) candidate from Domariyaganj.

 Political career

 Chaudhary has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Shohratgarh constituency and is a member of the AD(S).
 In 2017 elections he defeated Samajwadi party candidate Jameel Siddiqui by a margin of 22,124 votes.